Sudheer300588/Reporting/replit.md

 ## Authorization System

 ### Dynamic Roles Architecture
 All authorization is driven by custom roles defined in Settings.
-The system uses permission-based access control:
+The system uses permission-based access control with NO hardcoded role logic:

 **Permission Modules:**
 - `Users` - User management (Create, Read, Update, Delete)